hfolcot/lyrics-finder/README.md

 These are the each of the stages the app can be at - the following numbers will be used to describe at which [stage] each function is used and to which stage it leads.

+There is also functionality within each stage to move back to the previous page, via either the Clear Results button or a Go Back button.

 1. Main
 2. Main > Song Results